salama/object-machine/object/types.md

 to note that the Layout is **immutable**.
 This means that when the programmer adds an instance variable, a **new** Layout is created.
 This is so that the Layout of other existing objects stays valid, and off course if or when there are no such other objects the layout will be collected.

+### Implicit type

+To understand the Type system as outlined above, it helps to consider the c model: in c all data is typed at compile-time, but no type information is available at run-time.
+The types are **implicit** in the code: meaning the code knows how to handle the types without explicit type information checks.
+This is quite different from most object oriented systems, like ruby or smalltalk, that explicitly store type information as a bit of every value.
+And since some operations are not allowed on one type while allowed on another, the system checks before applying an operation.
+Added to the checking effort is usually added the effort of wrapping and unrapping the value from it's store representation to the natural one (ie bitmasking in mri).

+Salama keeps type information **implicitly** in a similar spirit to c.
+As all types of all values of all object are known at compile time, salama knows from the start what types are where.
+When a change of type happens, the code (rather than the explicit type information) that is used is changed.
+This uses more space (for the extra code), but is faster as long as the basic assumption that types don't change too much holds.

+It is at any momement like the the c model, that is until change happens.
+Change of type can really only happen at the method boundary, and this is where th eobject machine is very different from c.
+Different code paths are taken for different types both on entering and exiting functions.
+Details of this are explained in the next chapter.

 ### Meta and Eigenclass